ntadhere/portfolio/README.md

 ---

 ## 🚀 PROJECTS
-###  Some project is in private.
-Please contact for access
+###  Some projects are private.
+Please contact me for access.

 - **CaseHong Ecommerce Website**
     - Using Odoo